Frequently Asked Questions

 All families pay a 10% deposit to hold their child’s place at Presidio Hill; this deposit and the accompanying enrollment contract is due in March.
 The deposit is applied toward the following year’s tuition and is non-refundable.
 Families also pay a one-time new student enrollment fee of $2,000.
 Families receiving flexible tuition pay a reduced enrollment fee that is based on their tuition contribution.
 Families are expected to pay the remaining tuition in one, two or 10 installments.
 The one-pay plan requires payment in full on May 15th.
 The two-installment plan requires paying 60% of the remaining tuition by May 15 and the remaining 40% by December 31.
 The 10-installment plan charges a 5.5% fee and requires monthly electronic funds transfers beginning in June and ending in March.

 Most costs, such as books, field trips and materials, are built into your child's tuition.
+After school athletics carry a small fee.
 Starting in fourth grade, families are expected to purchase a short list of supplies over the summer.
 Every family is asked to contribute to the Annual Fund, with 100% parent and faculty/staff participation as the goal.
 A donation of any amount is considered a sign of support for our school community.

 There are so many ways to participate in our school community.
 Parents help in classrooms, monitor drop-off in the mornings, plan and organize events, spread the word about Presidio Hill through community outreach, help in the library, drive on field trips, serve as mentor families to new families entering the school, cook with classes and join committees.
 We offer many ways to become involved outside the school day and expect our parents to participate as much as possible in our school community.